cansik/duit/README.md

 To support user interface creation for data fields, one of the following backends can be installed:

 - [open3d](https://github.com/isl-org/Open3D) - Cross platform UI framework with support for 3d visualisation.
+- [wx](https://pypi.org/project/wxPython/) - Wx based UI framework which is cross platfrom and very stable.
+- [nicegui](https://nicegui.io/) - Web based interface which looks really nice and is our favourite choice.
 - [tkinter](https://docs.python.org/3/library/tkinter.html) - More stable UI framework, currently not feature complete.

-At the moment `open3d` is the recommended choice as gui backend.
+If you are already using `open3d`, this is the recommended choice as gui backend.

 ```bash
 pip install "duit[open3d]"